 It brings together the expertise of some of the largest and best-known research organisations in the world to jointly push the frontiers of how scientific research is produced and delivers benefits to society.

-It advocate for science and the scientific community to help build the European Research Area and shape the global scientific agenda.
+It advocates science and the scientific community to help build the European Research Area and shape the global scientific agenda.

 Our members work with the Science Europe Office to leverage their collective expertise to shape the best possible conditions and policies for scientific research.